randomizedcoder/gosrt/documentation/IO_Uring_read_path.md

 ## Performance Considerations

-1. **Ring Size**: Larger rings (256-512) can handle more bursts but use more memory
+1. **Ring Size**: Larger rings (512-1024) can handle more bursts but use more memory.
+Default: 512 (optimized for maximum performance).
-2. **Initial Pending Count**: More initial pending receives (128-256) improve throughput but use more buffers.
+2. **Initial Pending Count**: More initial pending receives improve throughput but use more buffers.
+Default: ring size - 1 (511 for default ring size of 512).
 Should be <= ring size.
-3. **Batch Size**: Larger batch sizes (20-50) reduce syscall overhead with no latency impact.
-Smaller batches (5-10) have more syscall overhead but same latency.
-Since we maintain constant pending receives (e.g., 128), packets are already being received asynchronously - batching just reduces syscall overhead.
+3. **Batch Size**: Controls how many resubmissions to batch together (default: 256).
+Larger batch sizes (256-512) reduce syscall overhead for resubmissions.
+Smaller batches have more syscall overhead but same latency.
+Since we process completions immediately (no batching of processing), latency is unaffected - only resubmission syscalls are batched.
 4. **Buffer Size**: Must match `config.MSS` to avoid truncation
 5. **Batching Benefits**:
+   - **Low Latency Processing**: Each completion is processed immediately (deserialize and queue to channel) - no batching of processing
+   - **Batched Resubmission Only**: Only resubmission of new read requests is batched - accumulates pending resubmits and submits in batches
-   - **Reduced Syscalls**: Instead of 1:1 (process 1 completion, submit 1 request), batching uses N:N (process N completions, submit N requests in batch)
+   - **Reduced Syscalls**: Instead of 1:1 (process 1 completion, submit 1 request), uses 1:N (process 1 immediately, batch submit N requests)
-   - **Example**: With batch size 20, processing 100 completions requires ~5 syscalls instead of 100
+   - **Example**: With batch size 256, resubmitting 512 requests requires ~2 syscalls instead of 512, while processing latency remains minimal
-   - **No Latency Impact**: Since we maintain a constant pool of pending receives (e.g., 128), there are always many requests already queued.
-Batching just reduces syscall overhead without affecting latency - packets are already being received by the pending requests.
+   - **No Latency Impact**: Packets are processed immediately as they arrive, and since we maintain constant pending receives (e.g., 511 for ring size 512), there are always many requests already queued
-   - **Better Under Load**: Reducing syscall overhead (1:20 ratio) means less expensive work between Go userland and the OS, which helps performance especially under high load
+   - **Better Under Load**: Reducing syscall overhead for resubmissions (1:256 ratio) means significantly less expensive work between Go userland and OS, which helps performance especially under high load
-   - **Pure Win**: This is the essence of io_uring - queue up all read requests in advance, so packets can arrive asynchronously while we batch process completions and resubmit
+   - **Pure Win**: This is the essence of io_uring - queue up all read requests in advance, process completions immediately, and batch resubmissions

 ## Future Optimizations